 - Stronger security solutions inside pipelines

 - Product improvement

-I think this applies more broadly than to API and microservice protection.
+I think this applies more broadly than to API Security Platform and microservice protection.
 This applies to everything technological, including our quickly redefining workspaces and structures.
 We have adapted to expecting more because invention follows these tantrums of usability.
 It’s our responsibility, as technology’s vanguards and apostles, to understand and gently, but tenaciously, lead the users we are responsible towards better understanding, not complacent disillusionment and slow adoption.